Kasidit-S/Kasidit_Project/README.md

 # Kasidit Srisaardrak
 Entry-level data analyst seeking a full-time role in data analysis, including managing data retrieval; organizing data; interpreting data in different ways to fit the problem; and creating data visualizations, dashboards, and other tools to provide stakeholder-ready insights.
 To pursue a successful data career with passion and hard work.
-I was an engineer and now I am interested in data, data is everything, everywhere, and everyone.
+I was an engineer, and now I am interested in data, data is everything, everywhere, and everyone.

-My projects during learning about data science, data analysis and etc
+My projects during learning about data science, data analysis, etc

 ## Kasidit's Project
 1. Spreadsheets